 Oh well.
 Beggars can’t be choosers.

-The short listed stories, in no particular order, are :-
+The 2019 short listed stories, in no particular order, were:

 What's that Son?
 You've entered a Fast Friction Competition? by Mark Robinson

 There were no local prizes award in 2019

 2018 - "THE DOOR SLAMMED"